 There exists a significant amount of data analysis, data mining and scientific computation algorithms that rely on iterative computations, where we can easily specify each iterative step as a MapReduce computation.
-Typical data-intensive iterative computations follow the structure given in Code 1 and Figure 3.
+Typical data-intensive iterative computations follow the structure given in Code 1.
 We can identify two main types of data in these computations, the loop invariant input data and the loop variant delta values.
-Loop variant delta values are the result or a representation of the result of processing the input data in each iteration.
-Computations of an iteration uses the delta values from the previous iteration as an input.
-Hence, these delta values need to be communicated to the computational components of the subsequent iteration.
+Delta values are the result or a representation of the result of processing the input data in each iteration.
+These delta values are used in the computation of the next iteration.
 One example of such delta values would be the centroids in a KMeans Clustering computation (section 4.2).
 Single iterations of such computations are easy to parallelize by processing the data points or blocks of data points independently in parallel and performing synchronization between the iterations through communication steps.